 There was a short animation released in the UK, called ‘It’s A Boy’.
 This is aimed at children, but isn’t too bad considering when it was made (2005).
 This is the one here – https://www.imdb.com/title/tt0936481/ We showed the Innkeeper’s Scene with Joe Pasquale.
 It’s a short clip of around 1min 20secs.
 Be careful not to confuse it with another animated movie of the same name from 2016 which is far less God-filled !

 Luke 2.8 – There were shepherds living out in the fields nearby, keeping watch over their flocks at night.

 For this, go to our Sketches > Shepherds sketch.

-Some more Christmas classics and others, mixed together in a funky mashup, or however is appropriate!!
+Some more Christmas classics and others, mixed together in a mashup, or however is appropriate!!

-Again, use the ‘It’s A Boy’ DVD scene (or use Story Keepers, Miracle Maker, or another appropriate DVD).
+Again, use the ‘It’s A Boy’ scene (or use Story Keepers, Miracle Maker, or another appropriate movie).
 The ‘birth’ sketch from It’s A Boy is very short, around 1 minute.

 This was taken from the book, ’50 Sketches About Jesus’ by David Burt (Kingsway Publications, 1999).
 This is a good monologue (page 237).
 It does need a little bit of tweaking, but hey, what doesn’t?!

 Response Time – Narrator 2